eddmann/eddmann.github.io/_posts/2016/2016-04-12-operations-on-a-deck-of-cards-in-postgresql.md

 SELECT ARRAY(SELECT card FROM deck ORDER BY random() LIMIT 5) AS hand
 ```

-We can then use this deck to retrieve a randomised five card hand.
+We can then use this deck to retrieve a randomised five-card hand.

 ```sql
 SELECT